microbit-foundation/dev-docs/software/interface.md

 The micro:bit currently ships with DAPLink bootloader at version 0255 and interface at version 0255.

-The following versions of the device have previously been shipped with the following DAPLink versions:
+This table shows the device revision and which DAPLink Bootloader and interface it shipped with:

 | Board revision | Bootloader | Interface | Download
 | -------------- | ---------- | --------- | --------